 This presentation includes certain financial measures that are not defined under U.S. Generally Accepted Accounting Principles (GAAP) and are considered to be non-GAAP measures.
 Valero has defined these non-GAAP measures and believes they are useful to the external users of its financial statements, including industry analysts, investors, lenders, and rating agencies.
 Valero believes these measures are useful to assess its ongoing financial performance because, when reconciled to their most comparable U.S. GAAP measures, they provide improved comparability between periods after adjusting for certain items that Valero believes are not indicative of its core operating performance and that may obscure its underlying business results and trends.
-These non-GAAP measures should not be considered as alternatives to their most comparable U.S. GAAP.
+These non-GAAP measures should not be considered as alternatives to their most comparable U.S. GAAP measures nor should they be considered in isolation or as a substitute for an analysis of Valero's results of operations as reported under U.S. GAAP.
 In addition, these non-GAAP measures may not be comparable to similarly titled measures used by other companies because Valero may define them differently, which diminishes their utility.
-Valero's reconciliations of GAAP financial measures are located at the end of this presentation.
+Valero's reconciliations of GAAP financial measures to non-GAAP financial measures are located at the end of this presentation.